-I’m available for both short-term and ongoing contract work.
-Below is an incomplete list of the kinds of writing and editing I do:
+I’m available for both project-based and ongoing contract work.
+Below is a partial list of the kinds of writing and editing I do:

-- Editing and proofreading of all document types including fiction and non-fiction books, reports, articles, web content, etc.
+- Copy editing, substantive editing, and proofreading of all document types including fiction and non-fiction books, reports, articles, web content, etc.

 - Video and audio scriptwriting